yodit93/car-reservation-front-end/README.md

 ## 📖 CarBooker <a name="about-project"></a>

 Cabooker is a user-friendly and efficient car booking application that empowers users to reserve their preferred vehicles seamlessly.
-Whether you need a car for a business trip, vacation, or simply for your daily commute, Cabooker offers a diverse selection of cars to suit your needs
+Whether you need a car for a business trip, vacation, or simply for your daily commute, Cabooker offers a diverse selection of cars to suit your needs.
+Cabooker is a full-stack application built with React and Ruby on Rails.
+The application is deployed on Render.

 ## 🛠 Built With  VSCode  <a name="Built With VSCode"></a>